jeo/jeo.github.io/index.md

 ## A lightweight spatial library for the JVM

 <p class="lead">
-  jeo is a spatial library written in Java that provides low level geospatial capabilities.
+  jeo is a spatial library written in Java that provides low level geospatial capabilities
 </p>